Mystical Hope Book Circle | Chapter 4 & 5: The “Kernel of Gold” at the Center of You

 Laura is a member of the Northeast Wisdom/ Wisdom Waypoints Council and is the Community Program Coordination and Publishing staff person.
 She and Kerstin Lipke co-founded Incarnating Wisdom, leading Wisdom Practice Circles and retreats at Hallelujah Farm from 2014 – 2019 that were dedicated to an embodied, practical Wisdom that is awake and alive in our daily lives.
 She is grateful for Cynthia’s lineage and the Wisdom community, where a true sharing of embodied practice, hearts and minds creates a living body of spiritual exploration that continues to welcome, grow and mature in untold ways.
 And grateful too for the course of life unfolding, bearing with it all the surprise elements, both joyful and painful, that have become her teachers over the years.
 Her prayer today: May I become ever more aware of all that has been given and the cost of my arising, and God help me to give back with love.

-A monthly series of posts and resources from the friends and leaders of the Wisdom Waypoints Wisdom Book Circles exploring: Mystical Hope: Trusting in the Mercy of God by Cynthia Bourgeault.
+These writings were part of a monthly series of reflections contributed by participants and leaders in the Wisdom Practice Book Circle exploring Mystical Hope: Trusting in the Mercy of God by Cynthia Bourgeault.

 1. Thank you for your stimulating reflections.
 My comments: We are part of the Source.
 The Source becomes each of us.
 Give up goal-directed or outcome-directed action, prayer, and service, and commit to action that is right.
 Give up the ‘means and end’ dichotomy.
 Live in hope and trust of right action.
 Leave end to the Source.